HaoLi111/haoli111.github.io/README.md

 My [Google scholar page](https://scholar.google.com/citations?user=tDsQ2agAAAAJ&hl=en), most focus on ML+Bio and interpretations of large models.
 I like to throw information theory and other applied maths, stats into the works (although I am not always lucky).
 If you really have nothing to do, read my papers.

-Also, I am lucky to be one of the very first engineers at the startup--[Paradigm.Study](https://www.paradigm.study/). (<- try it!
+I am lucky to be one of the very first engineers at the startup--[Paradigm.Study](https://www.paradigm.study/). (<- try it!
 AI for Edu, for students and teachers)

+In search for AIs that learns from structures from sciences and informs new structures for sciences.
+Following [FuhaiLiAILab](https://github.com/FuhaiLiAiLab) I've been exploring AI+bio.

+Exploring Causal ML and Physics Informed ML, and thinking that they point to a better future.

 I used to compete in model airplane aerobatics contests.
 I learned about chaos and fractals (the picture above) because of aero and multi-body problems I knew of when designing model aircrafts.
 I took math as undergrad at UC Irvine, but wanted to do something, so I took a few hackathons (and I shamelessly write here: I won some...) went to study Statistics in Columbia University.